oracle-devrel/technology-engineering/cloud-infrastructure/compute-including-hpc/compute-software/arm-based-compute/java-apps-porting-advisor/README.md

-# Using Porting Advisor for Graviton to check compatability of  Java Applications on X86 and ARM.
+# Using Porting Advisor for Graviton to check the compatibility of  Java Applications on X86 and ARM.

- This section includes a step-by-step manual for using Porting Advisor for Graviton to check the compatability of Java Applications on X86 and ARM.
+ This section includes a step-by-step manual for using Porting Advisor for Graviton to check the compatibility of Java Applications on X86 and ARM.

 Reviewed: 17.11.2023

 # When to use this asset?

-Use this manual to check the compatability of Java Applications on X86 and ARM on OCI
+Use this manual to check the compatibility of Java Applications on X86 and ARM on OCI

 # How to use this asset?